Milliseconds do matter: optimize your website

 What you can do is:

 – Limit size of non-animated ads for direct campaigns to 60 KB and review the number of ad units.
 Sometimes less is more.

 – Kill Off Slow Networks

-If you have no clue where to start, you can check these tools to test your website’s speed and tips of how to improve it: Google Page Insights checking page speed performance; GTmetrix: insights on how to optimize your page speed; WebPageTest: testing on various platforms.
+If you have no clue where to start, you can check these tools to test your website’s speed and tips of how to improve it: Google Page Insights checking page speed performance; GTmetrix: insights on how to optimize your page speed.